-PA National Guard deployed to Philadelphia fearing second night of violent riots over deadly cop shooting
+National Guard deployed to Philadelphia

 CLICK HERE TO GET THE FOX NEWS APP

-Several businesses were damaged Monday night, including 10 CVS Health stores, a company spokeswoman told Fox News.
+Several were damaged Monday night, including 10 CVS Health stores, a company spokeswoman told Fox News.
 In response, all CVS stores in the city will close at 7 p.m. "out of an abundance of caution."

 "Thankfully, no employees were hurt," the spokeswoman said.
 "We’re working to repair the damage and will reopen stores as soon as it is safe to do."